Bali Pass Trek From Dehradun

 Day 8: Upper Dhamni (4000 m) to Hanumanchatti (2400 m)

-This is the final day of the trip, after breakfast, we drive back to Dehradun.
+- This is the final day of the trip, after breakfast, you will be driven back to Dehradun.

 - Transportation as per the itinerary in shared vehicle